The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 What's Your AI Readiness?

 Not sure where you stand?
 The AI Career Readiness Scorecard is a free assessment that evaluates your current AI skills, identifies gaps, and recommends specific next steps based on your career goals.
-Takes 5 minutes.
+Takes 5 minutes and gives you a clear starting point — whether that's a certification, a portfolio project, or something else entirely.